Srvnt/Portfolio/README.md

 # ekat
-Simple portfolio-page with a few projects and detail about me
+Simple portfolio-page with a few projects and details about me